 Pros and Cons of Series LLC

 A Series LLC, a relatively new business structure, as entities go, and in some regards is merely a limited liability company that owns multiple divisions or sectors.
 The different entities within the company are all housed under a master LLC, which serves as an umbrella entity.
-Sixteen different states have legislation regarding series LLC, with Delaware being the first state to offer such legislation in 1996.
-Since then, 15 more states have added business legislation that recognizes series LLC companies.
+Seventeen different states have legislation regarding series LLC, with Delaware being the first state to offer such legislation in 1996.
+Since then, 16 more states have added business legislation that recognizes series LLC companies.
 Texas passed legislation in 2009.

 Series LLC laws essentially removed requirements that each company had to be listed and filed separately.
 It made it possible to create new businesses, with private management, without having to file to incorporate a new business.

-How is Series LLC Formed?
+How Is Series LLC Formed?

 The process of forming a Series LLC is pretty similar to forming any other LLC.
 Each state has different filing requirements, but in the state of Texas, you can establish the Master LLC by filing a certificate of formation with specialized series enabling verbiage.
 The company agreement for a Series LLC is slightly different than with a traditional LLC and must include language that agrees the debts and creditors of one company will not be the responsibility of the other.
 The operating agreement also must ensure separation of liability between the series and the LLC as they are each separate entities.
 In short, the agreement must note that, while each series operates under an umbrella, they are fiscally independent from one another.